-Key research areas in the C4IE Curriculum and Learning Program include:
+Key research areas in the C4IE Teaching and Learning Program include:

 - Interpretations and practices of curriculum, pedagogy, and assessment, nationally and globally